 Conversely, the Chinese dragon we face in Tokyo appears to have been adopted from ‘Four to Doomsday’; these were employed in recreational dances on board Urbankan Monarch’s ship.

 A real panoply of pests!
-Not so for loyal Spectrum stalwarts sadly – their antagonist portfolio comprises just Ogrons, Robomen and standard Daleks, plus a series of attenuated guardians to compliment the limitations of the ageing system.
+Not so for loyal Spectrum stalwarts sadly – their antagonist portfolio comprises just Ogrons, Robomen and standard Daleks, plus a series of attenuated guardians to complement the limitations of the ageing system.

 Weapon usage aside, something else I struggle to get my head around is the criticism levelled at the “reasonably suitable”, “dodgy, warbling rendition” of the Dr Who theme tune composed by Paul Tankard.
 Underwhelming appraisals courtesy of Amiga Format and CU Amiga respectively.
 I think it’s as accurate an interpretation of Ron Grainer’s original as you could hope to achieve given the technology available.
 Performed by Delia Derbyshire, the iconic piece is equally as celebrated as the show itself.
 I’ve consulted my own ears and they tell me Paul does it justice.
 That’s sufficient to settle the debate.